 Children can choose to have a School Meal or bring a packed lunch.
 As a healthy school, we only allow children to drink water or milk so please ensure you provide a relevant drink for lunchtime and throughout the day.

-The menu rotates on a 3 weekly basis (see below for the options this term).
+Our school menu rotates on a 3 weekly basis (see above for the options this term).
 Children will be asked at registration each day, which choice they would like (teachers will display the menus on whiteboards so children can choose visually as well as being told the options).
 Once they have chosen, every child having a school dinner will be given a coloured wrist band which then tells the catering staff which lunch they are having.
 The choices are:

 RED: Hot meat dish